isabella232/demo-presentation-voice/README.md

-This is a demo that showcases using CopilotKit to build a PowerPoint like web app.
+This is a demo that showcases using CopilotKit to build a voice driven PowerPoint like web app.

 ## Deploy with Vercel